-SURG 411 Proctology (E)
+SURG 411 Colorectal Surgery (E)

-This elective provides students with an introduction to the multidisciplinary management of benign and malignant disease of the colon, rectum and anus.
+This elective clerkship provides students with an introduction to the multidisciplinary management of benign and malignant disease of the colon, rectum and anus.
 Repeatable for credit with permission.
-Credits: 1-8
+Credits: 1.0-8.0

-SURG 411s Proctology (S)
+SURG 411s Colorectal Surgery (S)

-This sub-internship provides students with an introduction to the multidisciplinary management of benign and malignant disease of the colon, rectum and anus.
+This sub-internship clerkship provides students with an introduction to the multidisciplinary management of benign and malignant disease of the colon, rectum and anus at a more advanced level than the elective offering.
 Repeatable for credit with permission.
-Credits: 1-8
+Credits: 1.0-8.0

-SURG 412 Trauma Surgery (E) Clerkship
+SURG 412 Trauma Surgery (E)

 This elective provides students the opportunity to gain experience in evaluating, stabilizing and treating the blunt and penetrating trauma patient.
 Repeatable for credit with permission.
-Credits: 1-8
+Credits: 1.0-8.0